Tanu-N-Prabhu/Python/Python Coding Interview Prep/Crack Python Interviews Like a Pro!.md

-# 🚀 Crack Python Interviews Like a Pro!
+# Crack Python Interviews Like a Pro!
-## 💻 Struggling with Python interview questions/concepts?
+## Struggling with Python interview questions/concepts?

 This repo has got you covered with optimized solutions, step-by-step explanations, and real interview problems from top tech companies.

-✅ Master prevalent coding challenges with clear solutions
+* Master prevalent coding challenges with clear solutions
-✅ Learn concepts with detailed explanations & visualizations
+* Learn concepts with detailed explanations & visualizations
-✅ Improve your skills with real-world examples & best practices
+* Improve your skills with real-world examples & best practices
-⚡ Start learning now, level up your coding game, and land your dream job!
+* Start learning now, level up your coding game, and land your dream job!
-🔔 Follow & ⭐ Star this repo to stay updated with new questions!
+* **Follow** & **Star** this repo to stay updated with new questions!

-📢 **Stay Connected**
+**Stay Connected**

-🔗 Follow me on [LinkedIn](https://ca.linkedin.com/in/tanu-nanda-prabhu-a15a091b5) for daily Python interview questions & insights!
+* Follow me on [LinkedIn](https://ca.linkedin.com/in/tanu-nanda-prabhu-a15a091b5) for daily Python interview questions & insights!
-📝 Read my articles on [Medium](https://medium.com/@tanunprabhu95) for in-depth explanations & tutorials!
+* Read my articles on [Medium](https://medium.com/@tanunprabhu95) for in-depth explanations & tutorials!
-💬 Got a different solution?
+* Got a different solution?
 Drop your thoughts in the discussions!
-Let’s learn together! 🧠🔥
+Let’s learn together!

 <p align = "right"> Written by <a href = "https://medium.com/@tanunprabhu95">Tanu Nanda Prabhu</a></p>

 ---

-### 1) Two Sum Problem – Efficient Python Solution 💻⚡
+### 1) Two Sum Problem – Efficient Python Solution
 #### Problem Statement
 You are given an array of numbers and a target sum.
 Your task is to find the indices of the two numbers that add up to the target.